International comparison of ten medical regulatory systems

 What were the key findings?

-We commissioned this research to investigate the similarities and differences of the systems of medical regulation in place in a number of countries where many doctors working in the UK obtained their primary medical qualification.
-The countries selected for analysis were the ten largest groups of non-UK qualified doctors registered in the UK.
+We commissioned this research to investigate the similarities and differences of the systems of medical regulation.
+We looked at several countries where many of the doctors working in the UK obtained their primary medical qualification.

+Improved communication with other regulators to improve information sharing about medical practitioners wishing to practise in the UK.
 The provision of assistance to non UK-qualified medical graduates to adapt to and understand the UK patient-centred approach to medical practise.